 In that case, you will want to optimize for conversions rather than clicks.
 If you wish to track only conversions (no clicks), you can use the Google Ads conversion tracking option when creating your PMax campaign.

 The next perk is that you won't have to agonize over the campaign budget.
 Before setting up a manual campaign, you need to decide how much you want to spend and what type of bidding strategy you want to use.
 After choosing these essential factors, you'll need to check your ads' performance.
 You can make adjustments throughout their lifespan.

 With Performance Max, Google handles all this for you.
-Automation also means that there's no need for keyword research or audience creation—Google will do it all instead.
-This benefit can be a huge time saver for ad managers who already have busy schedules.
+Automation also means no need for keyword research or audience creation—Google will do it all instead.
+This benefit can be a huge time saver for ad managers with busy schedules.

 There are a few disadvantages to Performance Max campaigns: